shirakaba/GrafanaSimpleJsonValueMapper-docker/README.md

 Edit the `data.json` file in this repository.
 This will be copied into the docker container, in place of the `server/data.json` that `GrafanaSimpleValueMapper` reads from.

+Any time you edit the `data.json` file, you'll need to rebuild the docker file; there is nothing like hot-module replacement involved.

 ## Building the container

 *By default, the build command will fetch the `master` commit from the `GrafanaSimpleJsonValueMapper` repo.*